tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_postman.md

 <img src="images/pawexample.png" alt="Paw" />

 Like Postman, Paw also allows you to easily see the request headers, response headers, URL parameters, and other data.
 I like that Paw shows the response in an expandable/collapsible way.
-This can make it easier to explore the response.
+The expand/collapse feature can make it easier to explore the response.
 Note that Paw is specific to Mac only, and like most products for Mac users, costs money.

 ## Enter several requests for the Aeris API into Postman

 Now let's switch APIs a bit and see some weather information from the [Aeris Weather API](https://www.aerisweather.com/), which you explored a bit in [Scenarios for using a weather API](docapis_scenario_for_using_weather_api.html#aeris).
 Constructing the endpoints for the Aeris Weather API is a bit more complicated since there are many different queries, filters, and other parameters you can use to configure the endpoint.

 Here are a few pre-configured requests to configure for Aeris.
-You can just paste the requests directly into the URL request box in Postman (after customizing the `CLIENTID` AND `CLIENTSECRET` values), and the parameters will auto-populate in the parameter fields.
+You can paste the requests directly into the URL request box in Postman (after customizing the `CLIENTID` AND `CLIENTSECRET` values), and the parameters will auto-populate in the parameter fields.

 As with the OpenWeather Map API, the Aeris API doesn't use a Header field to pass the API keys &mdash; the key and secret are passed directly in the request URL as part of the query string.